-Earl “Fatha” Hines was one of the most influential Jazz pianists of the twentieth century.
-His piano “trumpet style” playing filled with rhythms and accents, influenced numerous jazz pianists.
-Hines’ career spanned from the 1920s to 1983 as a musician and bandleader, recording on the Columbia, RCA, Capitol, Verve and other labels.
+Earl “Fatha” Hines was one of the most influential Jazz pianists during the twentieth century.
+His “trumpet style” piano playing has influenced jazz pianists since the 1920s.
+Hines’s career as a musician and bandleader spanned from the 1920s to his death in 1983.

-Hines’ father played the lead cornet in the Eureka Brass Band in Pittsburgh.
-Hines was first interested in learning to play the cornet but switched to the piano after receiving lessons from his stepmother, a church organist.
-At age 14, Hines moved to Pittsburgh to live with his aunt who was an opera singer.
-He then enrolled in high school where he majored in music.
-While there he shifted his musical interest from classical piano to jazz piano.
-At age 15, he formed his first musical trio along with a violinist and a drummer.
-The group played at school functions, nightclubs, and church socials.
+Hines came from a musical family.
+His father played the cornet and was the leader of the Eureka Brass Band in Pittsburgh.
+His stepmother was a church organist.
+His stepmother gave him his first piano lessons and he learned to read music exceptionally well.
+At age 14, Hines moved to Pittsburgh to live with his aunt Sadie Phillips, who was an opera singer.
+He attended Schenly High School where he majored in music.
+Hines shifted his musical interest from classical piano to jazz piano and at age 15, he formed his first musical trio which included a violinist and drummer.
+The group played at various school functions, nightclubs, and church socials.

-In 1928 on his 25th birthday, Hines opened at the famed Chicago Grand Terrace Café leading his own Orchestra.
-For the next 12 years his big band performed weekly at the Grand Terrace.
-Hines and his orchestra began live nationwide broadcasting from the Grand Terrace.
-During the summers, Hines toured his band throughout the South.
-During one show he was introduced as “Fatha” Hines by a somewhat inebriated announcer.
-The nickname stuck.
+On the night of his 25th birthday (December 28, 1928), Hines opened at the Chicago Grand Terrace Café, leading the Hines Orchestra or the “Organization” as he called it.
+For the next 12 years the Organization performed at the Grand Terrace.
+In 1934 Hines and his orchestra began live national broadcasting from the Grand Terrace and soon became the most famous jazz band on radio.
+Hines and his band also became the first to tour the South playing before mostly black audiences.
+On one occasion, he was introduced by an inebriated announcer as “Fatha” Hines and the nickname stuck.